-5. (Autonomous) Ukrainian Orthodox Church in America (breakaway from UAOC, formerly formed one group with “Sobrapovorna” group)
+- (Autonomous) Ukrainian Orthodox Church in America (a breakaway from UAOC, formerly formed one group with “Sobrapovorna” group)

 Note: AUOCA has a Russian Orthodox Archdiocese of its own in addition to the Russian “True Orthodox” with which it is in communion

-4. Orthodox Church of Italy (under the late Metropolitan Antonio (Rossi))
+- Orthodox Church of Italy (under the late Metropolitan Antonio (Rossi)

-5. Abkhazian Orthodox Church (breakaway from Georgian Patriarchate; currently has no hierarch, and is now seeking entrance into the Moscow Patriarchate as an Autonomous Church)
+- Abkhazian Orthodox Church (a breakaway from Georgian Patriarchate and is currently part of Moscow Patriarchate as an Autonomous Church)

-6. Autonomous Orthodox Catholic Church of Portugal (Portuguese bishops and most priests in schism from Poland since 2000)
+- Autonomous Orthodox Catholic Church of Portugal (Portuguese bishops and most priests in schism with the Polish Orthodox Church since 2000)

-(note: the UOC-KP or Ukrainian Orthodox Church – Kyivan Patriarchate is in communion with the Macedonian Orthodox Church, the Orthodox Church of Italy, and the Alternative Bulgarian Synod.
+(Note: the UOC-KP or Ukrainian Orthodox Church – Kyivan Patriarchate is in communion with the Macedonian Orthodox Church, the Orthodox Church of Italy, and the Alternative Bulgarian Synod.
 They all were apparently in communion with the Montenegrin Orthodox Church until recently, when communion was broken due to certain allegedly uncanonical acts of the latter.
 UOC-KP and UAOC was recognized canonical by the Ecumenical Patriarchate in October 2018)